KavrakiLab/captree-rs/README.md

 - Build out an actual test suite that isn't just some numbers I made up
 - Move benchmarking binary into its own compilation unit so we don't have to pull in a bunch of dependencies when developing
+- Determine whether it's more efficient to store each point in SoA style or AoS style
+  - if we use AoS and do some clever pointer arithmetic on the last
 - Develop probabilistic argument about error distribution (makes paper actually readable)
 - Develop argument about appropriate sphere affordance to reduce likelihood of collision